Jabu-Meki/AWS-S3-Backup/README.md

 ## 🎓 Learning Journey

-This project evolved from a simple backup script to a production-ready automation tool.
+This project evolved from a simple backup script to a production ready automation tool.
 Each phase taught valuable DevOps skills:
 - Bash scripting best practices
 - AWS S3 operations and optimization
 - Error handling and logging patterns